sampottinger/visualization-us-bachelors-degrees-gender-ethnicity/README.md

 This allows users to determine not just how many men achieved a degree in Literature, for example, but what percent of men nation-wide hold that degree and what percent of all graduates in the field are male.

 Note that **this is not an official Google product** and the views and opinions expressed here are those of the author and do not necessarily reflect the views of Google, its affiliates, or its employees.
-However, it was written, designed, and maintained by Googler [Sam Pottinger](http://gleap.org) (github: [samnsparky](https://github.com/Samnsparky)).
+However, it was written, designed, and maintained by (now-ex) Googler [Sam Pottinger](http://gleap.org) (github: [samnsparky](https://github.com/Samnsparky)).

 Technical stuff